Top: Home Page

 The beach is just past the sand dune.

-| Back along Race Point Road toward Provincetown is another point of entry for the trail system, at a parking lot in pine woodlands.
-The trails do not continue into Provincetown, and neither is the road widened for bicycle/motor-vehicle lane sharing.
-Traffic on Race Point Road is heavier than on other roads that parallel or lead to the trails: Race Point Road is the main route to the Provincetown Airport and Race Point Beach. |
+Back along Race Point Road toward Provincetown is another point of entry for the trail system, at a parking lot in pine woodlands.
+The trail does not continue into Provincetown, and neither is the road widened for bicycle/motor-vehicle lane sharing.
+Traffic on Race Point Road is heavier than on other roads that parallel or lead to the trails: Race Point Road is the main route to the Provincetown Airport and Race Point Beach.
+[As of the summer of 2011, Share-the-Road signs have been installed on this road, as well as others in the National Seashore.]

 Trail crossing Race Point Road at entrance to the